2018 Amesbury poisonings: Inquest and inquiry

 The inquest for Sturgess was opened and adjourned by HM Coroner for Wiltshire and Swindon in Salisbury on 19 July 2018, with a Pre-Inquest Review listed for 16 January 2019.
 This was delayed, in part because the Crown Prosecution Service requested a suspension in view of the ongoing criminal investigation.
 The Senior Coroner, David Ridley, issued a 31-page ruling on the scope of the inquest on 20 December 2019, but no date for the full inquest was given.
 A preliminary hearing was held in March 2023.
 The UK government said that the delay in conducting the inquest was due to its desire to redact evidence to protect national security.
 Sturgess' family expressed disappointment at the delay and requested that the government release some of the material related to Sturgess' death.

 The inquest was suspended upon the establishment of an independent inquiry.
 The "much delayed" inquiry began on 14 October 2024, led by Lord Hughes of Ombersley and starting with a hearing at the Guildhall in Salisbury.
-As of June 2025 the outcome of the inquiry is still pending.
+On 4 December 2025 the outcome of the inquiry was released.

+Inquiry outcome

+The inquiry concluded that Russian president Vladimir Putin authorized the assassination attempt on Sergei Skripal using the Novichok nerve agent in Salisbury in 2018.
+A clear link was found between the use and discarding of Novichok and the death of Dawn Sturgess as well as the poisoning of her partner Charlie Rowley.
+Deploying such a toxic nerve agent in a busy city was described as an "astonishingly reckless act," with a foreseeable risk of harm to others beyond the intended target, dramatically increased by leaving the Novichok in a bottle disguised as perfume in the city.
+The inquiry also identified failings in managing the risk to Skripal from Russia after his arrival in the UK and deficiencies in the public health response following the Salisbury attack, prior to Dawn Sturgess's death.
+The report holds Russia's GRU and Putin morally responsible for the incident.